Montandalar/areas/README.md

 3) You now own an area.
 You may now add sub-owners to it if you want to (see command `/add_owner`).
 Before using the `/add_owner` command you have to select the corners of the sub-area as you did in step 1.

-If your markers are still around your original area and you want to grant access to your entire area you will not have to re-set them.
-Use `/select_area` to place the markers at the corners of an existing area if you've reset your markers and want to grant access to a full area.
+If you want to add access to just a sub-area of the area, you can select a smaller area inside it.
+If you want to add access to the whole area, no selection is necessary; `/add_owner` will grant access to the whole area if you have no selection.

 The `/add_owner` command expects three arguments:
   1. The ID number of the parent area (the area that you want to add a sub-area to).
   2. The name of the player that will own the sub-area.
-  3. The name of the sub-area. (can contain spaces)
+  3. The name of the sub-area (can contain spaces) - this is optional, if it is not included the existing area has its name re-used.

 For example: `/add_owner 123 BobTheBuilder Diamond lighthouse`